DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ### Mock Requests

-Emulate HTTP responses to feed your app sample data, troubleshoot connectivity errors and cheat downtime.
+Emulate HTTP responses to feed sample data to your app, troubleshoot connectivity errors, and cheat downtime.

 ### Client-side injections